Clinical-Genomics/chanjo2/docs/usage/coverage-reports.md

 The statistics from the report above are computed using the transcripts intervals present in the provided genes.

-Given an application running in production settings, with <ins>genes, transcripts and exons</ins> loaded into the database, a coverage report like the one above can be created taking into account one of these types of intervals from any gene of choice.
+Given an application running in production settings, with **genes, transcripts and exons** loaded into the database, a coverage report like the one above can be created taking into account one of these types of intervals from any gene of choice.

-The gene list might be provided as a list of <ins>Ensembl gene IDs, HGNC gene IDs or HGNC gene symbol</INS>s.
+The gene list might be provided as a list of **Ensembl gene IDs, HGNC gene IDs or HGNC gene symbols**.

 Here is what the request data of a **POST request to the `/report` endpoint** looks like: